cardano-foundation/CIPs/CIP-0118/README.md

 **Keep order-matching logic off-chain**.
 Order matching is complicated task involving many parties with possibly competing interests.
 Building such a mechanism on-chain should only be done if the cost-benefit analysis is well in its favour.
+For example, it appears the implementation on the [Stellar](https://stellar.org/blog/developers/introducing-automated-market-makers-on-stellar) system is not heavily used.
 The Cardano platform changes we propose are fairly minor, unsophisticated, and comfortably aligned with existing ledger design principles (e.g. predictable outcomes of transaction application).
 This also allows the (off-chain) order-matching solutions to have a lot more flexibility